vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:

-Now that every job is associated with a cloud provider, CPU architecture and each test has an associated component and we can statistically determine regressions we can build a high-level overview of tests grouped by component.
+Now that every job is associated with a cloud provider, CPU architecture, topology and such - and each test has an associated component and we can statistically determine regressions we can build a high-level overview of tests grouped by component.
 That way each team can get notified about new regressions and their scope.
-Here we can see that MicroShift deployments are looking good, kubelet has issues on baremetal and kube-apiserver is not a happy bunny across every cloud platform.
+Here we can see that MicroShift deployments are looking good, kubelet has regressions on baremetal and kube-apiserver is not a happy bunny across every cloud platform.

 ---
 ### Summary